 The Bel Air area is used primarily to provide overnight accommodations similar to lodges and cabins in other Virginia State Parks.
 However, the grounds and location make it ideal for special events and weddings.
-For such events, both the house and guest house must be rented for the given season's required number of nights.
+For such events, both the house and guest house must be rented for at least two consecutive nights.
 Listed below are some general guidelines for special events in the Bel Air Area.
 A special use permit is required for activities other than normal overnight accommodations.
 This permit is issued by Belle Isle State Park, not the state parks reservation center.
 A $25 fee is charged for processing special-use permit requests; checks should be made payable to Treasurer of Virginia.

 *The Bel Air grounds and facilities are open for viewing by appointment only.

 **The above are guidelines only.
 Each special use permit request is evaluated separately, and conditions are determined from information provided.
 Use of the area is contingent upon rental of the buildings for the reservation period in effect at the time of the desired date(s).

 The park offers full-service and primitive camping.
 The full-service camping season is from the first Friday in March to the first Monday in December.
 Primitive camping is year-round.
 There are no designated swimming areas at this park.

 Site type: E/W - Electric and water hookups, various equipment (tents, pop-ups and RVs up to 45 feet).
 Tent pads 15’ x 24’.
 Bathhouse available.
 All equipment must be within borders of the campsite.

 No. of each site type: E/W, 28

 Camping Lodge (bunkhouse): Check-in is 4 p.m., check-out is 10 a.m.
-The camping lodge is available ony during camping season, which is from the first Friday in March through the first Monday in December.
+The camping lodge is available only during camping season, which is from the first Friday in March through the first Monday in December.
 This facility is not reserved 11 months in advance.
 Rather, it goes on sale January each year.

 Visit the Explore Virginia Outdoors website for enhanced maps and video tours of Belle Isle's trails.